GWEN CONLEY - professional singer

 Guest soloist with the Carmon Deleone "Studio Jazz Orchestra".

-Carmon Deleone (on drums), was the former assistant conductor of The Cincinnati Symphony Orchestra.
+Carmon Deleone (on drums), is a past assistant conductor of The Cincinnati Symphony Orchestra.

 Gwen Conley has opened for various famous headliners,